Church of Christ (Temple Lot): David Whitmer

 Doctrines of the Church of Christ are heavily influenced by the writings of David Whitmer, a leading figure of early Mormonism who was expelled from Smith's church in 1838.
 In 1887, Whitmer published a pamphlet deeply critical of Sidney Rigdon and Smith.
-This pamphlet, entitled "An Address to all Believers in Christ", is widely read and promoted among membership of the Church of Christ today, and is on sale in the lobby of its headquarters building.
+This pamphlet, entitled "An Address to all Believers in Christ", is widely read and promoted among members of the Church of Christ today, and is on sale in the lobby of its headquarters building.
 In it, Whitmer repeatedly claims that Smith had "fallen"—or began to "fall"—from his divine calling almost as soon as the church was established in 1830, or perhaps even before then.
 Whitmer's reasoning includes his charge that Smith was to have "pretended to no other gift" except the translation of the Book of Mormon, and was never to be more than a "first elder" among "fellow elders" in the fledgling church.